 New lyrics to music in the public domain or new music to lyrics in the public domain

 You are free to put your own lyrics to public-domain music, or to set your own music to public-domain lyrics.
 The NCB will give you a full 100% share, while Koda offers an 80% share.

 Arranging music in the public domain

 If the oeuvre of the composer of a given work is in the public domain you are free to arrange the music as you wish.
 The potential arranger’s share available from Koda in such cases depends on the extent to which the arranger has made an independent creative contribution in relation to the original musical work.
 Koda’s music advisor will assess the arranger’s effort.
 When submitting registrations of such works, always include sheet music or a recording of the arrangement to facilitate the music advisor’s assessment.
 Send it to firstname.lastname@example.org If no such material is submitted the arranger will not be allocated a share from Koda.
 Arrangers of works that are fully in the public domain will generally receive a 100% share from NCB.

-If the work comprises public-domain music and protected lyrics the arranger’s Koda share of the music becomes a matter for Koda’s assessment, but the lyricist must grant a licence to the arranger in order for the arranger to qualify for a share.
+If the work comprises public-domain music and protected lyrics the arranger’s Koda share of the music becomes a matter for Koda’s assessment, but the lyricist must grant a license to the arranger in order for the arranger to qualify for a share.

 A work is a “music-on-music” work if your contribution to the original work is so distinctive that it goes beyond what would usually be considered an arrangement.
 Depending on Koda’s Music Advisor’s verdict, the share allocated by Koda may be up to 75%.

 Translating lyrics in the public domain